guorant/hexo-theme-relaozi/README.md

   tab_replace: ''
 ```

-The default `prismjs` theme in the hexo-theme-matery is `Tomorrow Night`, if you want to customize your own theme, you can go to [prismjs download page](https://prismjs.com/download.html) to download yourself favorite theme `css` file, then name this css theme file `prism.css`, replace the `source/libs/prism/prism.css` file in the theme folder of `hexo-theme-matery`.
+The default `prismjs` theme in the hexo-theme-relaozi is `Tomorrow Night`, if you want to customize your own theme, you can go to [prismjs download page](https://prismjs.com/download.html) to download yourself favorite theme `css` file, then name this css theme file `prism.css`, replace the `source/libs/prism/prism.css` file in the theme folder of `hexo-theme-relaozi`.

 ### Search